abchrisxyz/ergowatch/README.md

 - [ ] SigmaUSD

-At this point, should be ready to retire old backend and merge with main branch.
+At this point, should be ready to retire old backend and migrate https://ergo.watch.

 - [ ] V2 Oracle Pools